-POS176

-American Government
+POS176 American Government 3 cr. hr.

 This is a survey of the structure, function, and processes of American national government and the American political system.
 Specific topics include: the constitution and its interpretations; the branches of government, their functions and their development; and American political behavior as it affects national government.
-(Previously POS 131 American Government and Politics) Current Political Issues POS178 3 cr. hr.
+(Previously POS 131 American Government and Politics)

+POS178 Current Political Issues 3 cr. hr.